MINING ENGINEERING CO LTD, WORCESTER

 The Mining Engineering Co Ltd (Meco) works was originally based at Moorfields near Sheffield but during 1925 it moved to a new site on the Bromyard Road at Worcester on the east side of the Worcester & Hereford Railway.
 The firm specialised in the manufacture of mining rescue apparatus and compressed air drills, conveyors and other equipment.
 The firm expanded to occupy other nearby sites and established a world-wide market for conveyors and bulk materials handling machinery.
 The company was founded in 1909 and installed its first Belt Conveyors in 1912.

 The two photographs above are the front cover and inside title page of a typical manual showing how to install and maintain one of Meco's staple products.
 In this case for a top loading coal face conveyor belt.
 There old manuals are quite scarce and this one was spotted by an eagle eyed MIAC member on a bric a brac stall at Abergavenny Market for the bargain price of 10p.

-In 1927, a standard gauge siding was laid alongside the main line from Henwick to the original works.
+In 1927, a standard gauge siding was laid from the main line fromt to the original works.
 Two cranes were used to enable wagons to be loaded.